thexqin/3ds-max-toolbox-new/README.md

     * **Material ID Check**: Scans your scene for all materials with an effects channel (Material ID) and flags any duplicated IDs, which can cause issues in post-production.
 This function now supports **Corona Materials**.
     * **Camera Info**: Provides a detailed report on all physical cameras in your scene, including lens focal length, exposure settings (f-number, shutter speed, ISO), and transform lock status.
 This function now supports **Corona Cameras**.
 * **Default Render Elements**: Automatically adds a comprehensive list of essential Corona render elements to your scene, including **Direct, Emission, Indirect, Reflect, Refract, ZDepth, WireColor, Material ID, Object ID**, and a pre-configured **CoronaAO** pass.

+### ⚒️ Material & Proxy Tools

 * **Bitmap Gamma Fixer**: A specialized tool for **auditing and fixing bitmap textures**.
 It scans the scene for common issues like incorrect gamma settings, inverted outputs, or misplaced file paths.
 It provides a detailed report on each problem and allows you to apply bulk fixes to correct gamma and other output settings, ensuring proper texture rendering.
 This is crucial for ensuring textures like **normal maps** have a gamma of 1.0 while others have an `auto` gamma.

-### ⚒️ Material & Proxy Tools

-* **Bitmap Gamma Fixer**: A tool that fixes gamma settings for all selected materials.
-It automatically sets the gamma for **Normal and Roughness maps** to 1.0 and for **Diffuse and Reflection maps** to `auto`, ensuring your PBR textures render correctly without manual adjustments.
 * **Reference Plane Creator**: A quick utility to create a reference plane with a specified size.
 It automatically assigns a **Standard Material** and a bitmap texture to the plane, configures the UVW map, and makes the plane semi-transparent for easy alignment.
 It can also bring the material into the active Material Editor slot.

 ### 🔎 Utilities & Maintenance